 Clay is a terrific way for young children to strengthen their hand muscles and enjoy time at home.
 This clay kit comes in 11 colors.

 Remember rainbow scratch paper from your childhood?
-It hasn’t changed, and the excitement level as you design is still five stars.
-A simple wow for your child that enjoys drawing.
+It hasn’t changed, and the excitement level as you design is still five stars—a simple wow for your child who enjoys drawing.